-- Any volume assigned to use a controller's SSD Cache is not eligible for an automatic load balance transfer. - · Currently, only one SSD Cache is supported per storage array. - The maximum usable SSD Cache capacity on a storage array depends on the controller's primary cache capacity. - SSD Cache is not supported on snapshot images. - SSD Cache is not available on the EF600 storage system.

-- If you import or export volumes that are SSD Cache enabled or disabled, the cached data is not imported or exported. - You cannot remove the last drive in an SSD Cache without first deleting the SSD Cache.
+- Any volume assigned to use a controller's SSD Cache is not eligible for an automatic load balance transfer. - · Currently, only one SSD Cache is supported per storage array. - The maximum usable SSD Cache capacity on a storage array depends on the controller's primary cache capacity. - SSD Cache is not supported on snapshot images. - If you import or export volumes that are SSD Cache enabled or disabled, the cached data is not imported or exported. - You cannot remove the last drive in an SSD Cache without first deleting the SSD Cache.

-Restrictions with Drive Security
+SSD Cache restrictions with Drive Security